gebitang/gebitang.com/content/post/how/apple-dev.md

 ### xip format
 [xip format install](https://ktatsiu.wordpress.com/2016/10/28/how-to-download-xcode-8-x-with-xip-format/)

+A XIP file is analogous to zip file, but allows for a digital signature to be embedded and be verified on the receiving system, before the archive is expanded.

 To verify that a package is signed, execute the following command on a computer with the package:
 ```
 pkgutil –check-signature /path/to/package.pkg
 ```
 If the output is “Status: signed by a certificate trusted by Mac OS X”, the package is signed.
 If the output is “Status: no signature”, the package is not signed.

+Right-Click and open with Archive Utility from Finder.

 ### 运行多个Xcode版本
 [from Baidu](https://jingyan.baidu.com/article/f0062228091dd1fbd3f0c8de.html)